vaishakhanil/shaderpen/README.md

     - [x] Sphere
     - [x] Cube
     - [x] Polygons
-- [ ] User should be able to provide necessary inputs for geometry
+- [x] User should be able to provide necessary inputs for geometry
-    - [ ] Dimensions (width, Height or radius, Number of segments)
+    - [x] Dimensions (width, Height or radius, Number of segments)
-    - [ ] Color input
 - [ ] Input fields or Rich text editors for Fragment & Vertex Shaders.
+- [ ] Main Settings
     - [ ] User should be able to change the color of the canvas background.
+    - [ ] User should be able to change the angle of direction light
 - [ ] Build the UI